What is EHS training?

 …Which is why EHS training exists.

 An employee’s location matters, too.
 Workers in California or New York have different training requirements than workers in Iowa or Arkansas do.
+EHS professionals must stay familiar with EHS regulations across different jurisdictions.

-In addition to training during onboarding, it’s important to provide refresher training periodically (e.g. once a year) and updated training whenever rules change or new technologies are introduced into the workplace.
+In addition to training during onboarding, it’s important to provide refresher training periodically (e.g. once a year) and updated training whenever safety rules change or new technologies are introduced into the workplace.

 Why Does EHS Training Matter?